 In the world of online learning, unanswered questions can be the silent reason students give up.
 When someone hits a snag and doesn’t get help right away, their motivation can just vanish.
 Plus, in self-paced courses, there’s no classroom vibe to help them bounce back.
+This is where AI is quietly making a big impact.

 Let’s break it down from the ground up.